 Loren Fishman: Yoga helps grow bone mass, but because yoga poses pull and stretch the bones from every conceivable angle, yoga also may stimulate the formation of a bone structure that is able to resist greater amounts of pressure, as well as many different types of challenges.

 As we discuss in our course, there are numerous other important ways in which yoga benefits people with osteoporosis, such as improving balance, muscular strength, range of motion and coordination, while lessening anxiety.
 These are other important benefits of yoga for people with osteoporosis because they each help reduce the risk of falling.

 Eva Norlyk Smith: Many yoga teachers and yoga practitioners operate under the assumption that twisting poses should be avoided by people with osteoporosis.
 Yet, you say that twists are okay, even important for people with osteoporosis.
 Could you elaborate on that?

 Ellen Saltonstall: It is true that many people think that twists are contraindicated.
 However, we have found that twists are very beneficial and carry little, if any, risk.
 Twists give such a symmetrical pressure to the vertebral body that it’s not a fracture risk.
 And even though doctors caution their patients with osteoporosis never to do any twisting, there seems to be no actual evidence that twists are bad in and of themselves.

 Of course, if you’re twisting and lifting something at the same time, it’s a different story.
 However, yoga twists, as I said, provide such a symmetrical pressure, we feel that gentle, supported twists are safe to do as part of one’s yoga practice.
-And they are very important, because they give such a complete stimulus to the vertebral body.
+And they are very important exercises for osteoporosis, because they give such a complete stimulus to the vertebral body.

 Nothing in this interview should be construed as medical advice.
 Osteoporosis is a serious condition, always consult a doctor about any medical concerns and before starting any exercise regimen.